The infinitely many genes model with horizontal gene transfer: Proofs of Theorems --

 Second, for $x\neq y$,

-since $|\mathcal G_1(dx)|$ and $|\mathcal G_1(dy)|$ are independent given $\mathcal A^1,\mathcal A^2$.
-Now we compute $\mathbb{COV}[L(\mathcal A^1),L(\mathcal A^2)]$ up to second order in $\gamma$.
+since $|\mathcal G_1(dx)|$ and $|\mathcal G_1(dy)|$ are independent given $\mathcal A^{(1)}_1,\mathcal A^{(2)}_1$.
+Now we compute the term $\mathbb{COV}[L(\mathcal A^{(1)}_1),L(\mathcal A^{(2)}_1)]$ up to second order in $\gamma$.
 For this computation, we make use of the fact that the AGTG for two genes can be defined in analogy to the AGTG for a single gene from Definition~\ref{def:AGTGsingle}, but with two different kind of loss and transfer events.
 Precisely, we consider the following random graph: starting with $x$ lines of state \emph{only gene 1}, $y$ lines of state \emph{both genes} and $z$ lines \emph{only gene 2}, pairs of lines coalesce at rate~1.
-(Note that coalescence of a line of state \emph{only gene 1} and a line of state \emph{only state 2} gives a single line of state \emph{both genes}.)
+(Note that coalescence of a line of state \emph{only gene 1} and a line of state \emph{only gene 2} gives a single line of state \emph{both genes}.)
 Lines where gene~1 (gene 2) is considered are lost at rate $\rho/2$.
 (If a line of state \emph{only gene 1} (\emph{only gene 2)} is lost, it is lost completely, while if a line of state \emph{both genes} is lost, it turns into a line of state \emph{only gene 2} (\emph{only gene 1}).)
 Finally, every line of state \emph{only gene 1} (\emph{only gene 2}) is split at rate $\gamma/2$ and the new line is again of state \emph{only gene 1} (\emph{only gene 2}).
-In addition, a line of state \emph{both genes} splits at rate $\gamma$ and the new line is of state \emph{only gene 1} and \emph{only gene 2}, both with probability 1/2.
-The length of the graph of lines at states \emph{only gene 1} (\emph{only gene 2}) and \emph{both genes} is denoted $L_1(t)$ ($L_2(t)$) if a sample from time $t$ of the population is considered.
+In addition, a line of state \emph{both genes} splits at rate $\gamma$ and the new line is of state \emph{only gene 1} or \emph{only gene 2}, both with probability 1/2.
+The length of the graph of lines at states with gene 1 (gene 2), i.e. either at state \emph{only gene 1} (\emph{only gene 2}) or \emph{both genes} is denoted $L_1(t)$ ($L_2(t)$) if a sample from time $t$ of the population is considered.
 We write $\mathbb E_{xyz}[.]$ for the expected value if the process is started as above.

-It is important to note that $\mathbb E[L(\mathcal A^1)L(\mathcal A^2)] = \mathbb E_{010}[L_1(t)L_2(t)]$ for any $t$, since the AGTG describes the population in equilibrium.
+It is important to note that $\mathbb E[L(\mathcal A^{(1)}_1)L(\mathcal A^{(2)}_1)] = \mathbb E_{010}[L_1(t)L_2(t)]$ for any $t$, since the AGTG describes the population in equilibrium.
 In order to compute $\mathbb E_{010}[L_1(t) L_2(t)]$, we use a time derivative and write

 Using that the AGTG is in equilibrium and ignoring effects of order $dt^2$, we obtain (for $L_i :=L_i(t)$, $i=1,2$)